Laawaris (1999 film): Plot

-Hearing that the two has officially ended, Mr. Karla and his right-hand decide to make Raj and Anshu marry each other as Anshu is the police commissioner's niece.
-Mr. Karla also sends another man to collect "protection money" in Vijay's locality.
+Hearing that the two has officially ended, Karla and his right-hand decide to make Raj and Anshu marry each other as Anshu is the police commissioner's niece.
+Karla also sends another man to collect "protection money" in Vijay's locality.
 Vijay fights with the new man.
-The commissioner gets Vijay jailed after hearing Mr. Karla angry at the new man.
+The commissioner gets Vijay jailed after hearing Karla angry at the new man.
 Kavita asks Anand to release Vijay and Anand releases him as he can see Vijay's want to change himself.

 Later, Vijay meets Anshu and settle everything between them.
 They decide to escape when the commissioner catches them but Pushpa, Anshu's aunt who has always supported and protected Anshu from her abusive husband, comes pointing a gun at the commissioner and tells them to run away.
 The commissioner orders an Inspector to arrest Vijay and Anand.
-The news reached Mr. Karla and his son Raj.
+The news reached Karla and his son Raj.
 When on the road, Vijay escapes with Anshu without Anand and Gaflet, who was granting him a house to live through the night.

 Karla's right man finds the two and at the same time the Inspector.
 Before the Inspector puts Vijay in jail, Raj comes and gets killed in the fuss.
 The Inspector gives the tree his jeep.
 Anand goes to take his wife and son away from that colony as their lives are in danger.
 Anand and some of Vijay's friends fight against Karla's goons and during that Addha loses his life.
 Karla takes the hospital Anand is in custody.
 The commissioner and police force come at the hospital and the fight game begins.
-Mr. Karla is hanged to death through his own choices.
+Karla is hanged to death through his own choices.
 The movie ends with everyone together and happy.